 Minimum of three years of full-time study beyond the Baccalaureate degree, with at least 90 quarter hours of approved graduate credit; Comprehensive Examination; Oral Dissertation Research Proposal; Dissertation Defense.

-GRE Requirements:
+GRE Requirements: Not Required

-Physics GRE Requirements:
+Physics GRE Requirements: Not Required

-TOEFL Requirements:
+TOEFL Requirements: Required

 Description of your department culture